endurio/gitbook/referral-network/rent.md

 # Rent

 Anyone can join the referral network, but nodes must pay rent to have a chance of receiving commissions from descendant nodes' mining rewards.
-Rent is paid in stablecoins and used to buy back and burn END tokens through the END/USD AMM.
+Rent is paid in stablecoins and used to buy back and burn ENDU tokens through the ENDU/USD AMM.

 The higher the rent, the greater the chance a node has of receiving commissions.
 Additionally, the closer a node is to the miner in terms of cumulative rent, the higher its chance of earning commissions.